 Safety is paramount – never take a shot if there is the slightest doubt about safety.

-Before the shot, mark the position of the deer by reference to some adjacent feature e.g. bush, tree or rock, and then, if the deer runs off into cover, always assume a strike until proved otherwise.
+Before the shot, mark the position of the deer by reference to some adjacent feature, such as a bush, tree or rock, and then, if the deer runs off into cover you know where to start the follow-up.

 Immediately after the shot, load another round, apply the safety catch and then wait.
 You should learn to recognise the behaviour of deer shot in different parts of the body, as this may dictate how long you should wait before following up.
 In most circumstances you should wait at least five minutes.